phaserjs/phaser/README.md

 * New: Polygon class & drawPolygon method added to Graphics (thanks rjimenezda)
 * New: Added Group.iterate, a powerful way to count or return child that match a certain criteria.
 Refactored Group to use iterate, lots of repeated code cut.
 * New: Added Group.sort.
 You can now sort the Group based on any given numeric property (x, y, health), finally you can do depth-sorting :) Example created to show.
+* New: Enhanced renderTexture so it can accept a Phaser.Group object and improved documentation and examples.
+* Fixed: Tilemap commands use specified layer when one given (thanks Izzimach)
 * Fixed: Mouse.stop now uses the true useCapture, which means the event listeners stop listening correctly (thanks beeglebug)
 * Fixed: Input Keyboard example fix (thanks Atrodilla)
 * Fixed: BitmapText.destroy now checks if it has a canvas before calling parentNode on it.
 * Fixed: Group.swap had a hellish to find bug that only manifested when B-A upward swaps occured.
 Hours of debugging later = bug crushed.
+* Fixed: Point.rotate asDegrees fixed (thanks BorisKozo)
 * Updated: ArcadePhysics.updateMotion applies the dt to the velocity calculations as well as position now (thanks jcs)
 * Updated: RequestAnimationFrame now retains the callbackID which is passed to cancelRequestAnimationFrame.
 * Updated: Button now goes back to over state when setFrames used in action (thanks beeglebug)
 * Updated: plugins now have a postUpdate callback (thanks cocoademon)
+* Updated: Tided up the Graphics object (thanks BorisKozo)
+* Updated: If running in Canvas mode and you have a render function it will save the context and reset the transform before running your render function
+* Updated: Sprite will now check the exists property of the Group it is in, if the Group.exists = false the Sprite won't update.
+* Updated: Lots of small documentation tweaks across various files such as Pointer.

 You can view the complete Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md